Meet Benjamin Bowey, the SAPOL Officer Who Fines You For Things You Didn’t Do

 It was only after Anthony repeatedly asked for his name and rank that he finally blurted out, “Senior Constable First Class Bowey!”

-We’re not sure what qualifies an officer as “First Class” in South Australia, but it would seem the ability to issue tenable fines based only on valid law isn’t among the qualifying criteria.
+We’re not sure what qualifies an officer as “First Class” in South Australia, but it would seem abiding by valid law when issuing traffic fines isn’t among the qualifying criteria.

 Battling Yet Another Revenue-Raising Shakedown